Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Our Method

 \subsection{Loss function}

-Our loss function contains three terms: a landmark term, a pixelwise photometric term and a SIR regularization term.
+\yl{As previously described, our method can be trained using existing datasets that only contain part of required labels, including face recognition datasets which contain identity labels associated with input images, but without ground truth 3D reconstruction, and 3D face reconstruction datasets which contain 3D reconstruction but without identity labels.
+To address this, our} loss function contains three terms: a landmark term, a pixelwise photometric term and a SIR regularization term.
 According to the existing labels of the training samples, we determine which terms can take effect.
-For example, if the training sample has identity labels, the SIR term and pixel-wise photometric term will be enabled.
+For example, if a training sample has \yl{the identity label}, the SIR term and pixelwise photometric term will be enabled.
 Otherwise, the face reconstruction term and pixelwise photometric term will take effect.
-All mentions of $\varepsilon$s in this sub-section represent the weight of the loss function.
+All $\varepsilon_*$'s mentioned in this subsection represent balancing weights of the loss function.

-In the above equation, \(L_{land}\) denotes the landmark term, \(L_{SIR}\) denotes the SIR term and \(L_{pix}\) denotes the pixelwise photometric term. $S_{recon}$ is the face reconstruction dataset and $S_{id}$ is the face recognition dataset. $I$, $F$ and $\theta$ denote the input image, the network and the weights of the network respectively.
-In the rest of this section, we introduce the three loss terms in detail.
+In the above equation, \(L_{land}\) denotes the landmark term, \(L_{SIR}\) denotes the SIR term and \(L_{pix}\) denotes the pixelwise photometric term. $S_{recon}$ is the face reconstruction dataset, $S_{id}$ is the face recognition dataset and $I$ is the input image.
+In the rest of this section, we explain the three loss terms in detail. }

-\textbf{Landmark term} The landmark term $L_{proj}$ simply uses the $L_2$ loss between projected landmarks $\hat{V}_{2d}$ and ground-truth landmarks ${V}_{2d}$.
+\textbf{Landmark term.} The landmark term $L_{proj}$ simply uses the $L_2$ loss between projected landmarks $\hat{V}_{2d}$ and ground-truth landmarks ${V}_{2d}$.

 where $N$ is the number of landmarks.